 There are aspects of web applications that present unique challenges to automation.
 One of the primary issues is recognizing UI elements with dynamic IDs.
-Ranorex provides “path rules” to tweak the RanoreXPath for specific types of elements, which helps ensure robust object recognition even on dynamic IDs.
+Ranorex provides “weight rules” to tweak the RanoreXPath for specific types of elements, which helps ensure robust object recognition even on dynamic IDs.
 Other challenges in automating web applications include switching between multiple windows and automating iframes — especially those with cross-domain content.
 Ranorex Studio can detect and automate objects inside cross-domain iframes, even when web security is enabled.

 Challenging aspects of mobile applications

 What You Shouldn’t Automate

 There are some types of tests where automation may not be possible or advised.
 This includes any test where the time and effort required to automate the test exceeds the potential savings.
 Plan to perform these types of tests manually.

 Tests with unpredictable results